dennwats/stig-rhel-hardening/README.md

 │   ├── pre-scan-report.html
 │   └── post-scan-report.html
 ├── screenshots/
-│   ├── vm-setup.png
 │   ├── pre-scan.png
+│   ├── fix-sudo.png
-│   ├── remediation-commands.png
+│   ├── fix-dconf.png
 │   └── post-scan.png
 └── commands.sh
 ```

 ---

-## 🔗 How to Use
+## 🧪 How to Reproduce

-1. Clone the repo
+1. Clone this repo
-2. View scan reports in `reports/`
+2. Use OpenSCAP to scan `ssg-rhel9-ds.xml`
+3. Apply selected fixes manually
-3. View screenshots in `screenshots/`
+4. View screenshots and reports

-4. Run any hardening command from `commands.sh`
+---

+## 🏁 What's Next?

+- Extend this project with Ansible-based automation
+- Apply full STIG profile using `--remediate`
+- Build a hardened base image for future use